• Post Reply Bookmark Topic Watch Topic

 7 quarts of common native plum syrup, also known as potawatame plum, which one of my kids nick-named hippo syrup.

 Google estimates 2500 to 2900 per quart.
-Since I boiled mine down before sweetening this time, I'm going with the higher count.
+I thought this VERY high, but then i learned that just the honey is 1,000 cal per cup.
+Since I boiled mine down before sweetening at a ratio of almost 1 to 1, I'm going with the higher count.
 20,300 cal.

 20250926_083000.jpg